Logo

 n_samplesint

-Maximum number of generated samples.
-If None and method == 'cpp', samples are generated until 'n_accepted' samples get accepted.
+The number of samples generated for each data point.
+If None and method == 'cpp', samples are generated until n_accepted samples get accepted.

 n_acceptedint